The working properties of African Redwood, or Mukulungu, make it ideal for decks, siding and other outdoor applications.

 A good deck design for any hardwood decking should allow for cross-ventilation underneath to: ensure stability; prevent cupping and surface checking; and minimize the natural movement of the wood.
+There should be at least 12" from the ground to the bottom of the deck to provide adequate ventilation.
 When installing African Redwood decking, be sure to leave enough gap spacing between boards to allow for expansion and contraction, as well as adequate air circulation.

 - Premium carbide tipped saw blades are recommended for cutting

 - Do not allow standing water to pool under the deck

 - Expect an average shrinkage of approximately 1/8" on 4" wide boards and 1/4" on 6" wide boards

 - Shrinkage will vary depending on climate and temperature

 - Install with a 1/4" gap between boards

 We ship African Redwood with the end grain sealed with a clear wax to prevent any end checking.
 Fresh cuts should be sealed within 10 hours using an end grain sealant such as Anchorseal.